Start9Labs/documentation/site/source/support/user-manual/walkthrough/backup/backup-win.rst

 #.
 Create a folder
 #.
 Right click the folder
-#. select "properties"
+#.
+Select "properties"
-#. click the share tab
+#.
+Click the share tab
-#. click share...
+#.
+Click share...
-#. select a user you want to use for login, or select everyone
+#.
+Select a user you want to use for login, or select everyone
-#. click share
+#.
+Click share
-#. enter your computer name into the hostname field in embassy ui (the name is shown after a \\ in the windows ui)
+#.
+Enter your computer name into the hostname field in embassy ui (the name is shown after a \\ in the windows ui)
-#. enter the path that is shown after the hostname in the windows ui into the path field
+#.
+Enter the path that is shown after the hostname in the windows ui into the path field
-#. enter your username for the windows computer
+#.
+Enter your username for the windows computer
-#. enter the password for the windows computer
+#.
+Enter the password for the windows computer

 Local Backups
 -------------